herzbube/libsgfcplusplus/README.md

 The library's source code is documented with [Doxygen](https://www.doxygen.org/) formatted inline comments.
 This allows to generate an up-to-date API documentation at any time.
 To generate the documentation you have to have Doxygen installed.

 The project contains a Doxygen configuration file `Doxyfile` in the `doxygen` subfolder.
-The configuration file is set up so that Doxygen generates documentation for the public API part of the library.
-If you want to generate documentation not just for the public API but also for the library's internal implementation, you need to edit the `Doxyfile` configuration file and maniulate the `INPUT` line so that it includes the `src` subfolder:
+The configuration file is set up so that Doxygen generates documentation for both the public API part and the internal implementation part of the library.
+You can change this by editing the `Doxyfile` configuration file and manipulating the `INPUT` line so that it does not include the `src` subfolder.
+If you leave the configuration as it is, then you can still focus on just the public API docs by navigating to the "Public API" module.

-    INPUT = ../include ../src ../README.md

 The default configuration generates the documentation in HTML format in a newly created `html` subfolder.
 You can get more output formats by editing `Doxyfile` and enabling additional output formats (e.g. `GENERATE_LATEX=YES`).

 These are the commands to generate the documentation:

     cd doxygen
     doxygen